 Amend paragraphs 8.3 to 8.6 of Schedule 26 as follows:

-Where a Supplier Party receives a tip-off for a premises for which it is the electricity supplier, the Supplier Party shall ensure that it is investigated in accordance with the Revenue Protection Code of Practice.
+Where a Supplier Party receives a tip-off for a premises for which it is the electricity supplier, the Supplier Party shall read the tip-off within 10 Working Days and ensure that it is investigated in accordance with the Revenue Protection Code of Practice.

-Where a Supplier Party receives a tip-off for a premises for which it is not the electricity supplier, then it shall notify the ETTOS Service Provider (including details of the correct electricity supplier, if known).
+Where a Supplier Party receives a tip-off for a premises for which it is not the electricity supplier, then it shall notify the ETTOS Service Provider (including details of the correct electricity supplier, if known) within 10 Working Days.

-Where a DNO/IDNO Party receives a tip-off for a premises for which it is the electricity distributor, the DNO/IDNO Party:
+Where a DNO/IDNO Party receives a tip-off for a premises for which it is the electricity distributor, the DNO/IDNO Party shall, within 10 Working Days:

 identify the full address and notify this to the ETTOS Service Provider;